-Dervish turning from the Mevlevi order of dervishes is a potent method for experiencing inner stillness and the opening of the heart.
-It was originally taught to us in 1963 by a Mevlevi Sheikh with the permission of the head of the order and it has been taught and practised at Colet House in West London on a regular basis since then.
-The turning is a part of a ceremony known as a ‘Mukabele’ (meaning ‘coming face to face’) and it was originally developed by followers of the 13th century Persian mystic Jalalu’ddin Rumi.
+Whirling Dervish turning from the Mevlevi order of dervishes is a potent method for experiencing inner stillness and the opening of the heart.
+It was originally taught to us in 1963 by a Mevlevi Sheikh with the permission of the head of the order.
+It has been taught and practised at The Study Society’s home at Colet House in West London on a regular basis since then.
+The Turning is a part of a ceremony known as a ‘Mukabele’ (meaning ‘coming face to face’) and it was originally developed by followers of the 13th century Persian mystic Jalalu’ddin Rumi.
 When we were taught it, we were asked to preserve it in its original form.

-Turning practices are held on Tuesday evenings from 8pm - 9:30pm.
-Please arrive not later than 7:45pm if coming for the first time.
-You are most welcome to attend these and to learn how to ‘slow turn’.
+Members of the public are most welcome to attend and to learn how to ‘slow turn’.
 This is a very simple turning technique that can be learnt in a few minutes and leads to the experience of stillness.

 Please arrive not later than 7:50pm if coming for the first time.
 Note there is no open practise during the official turning training dates.

 PLEASE NOTE – MUKABELES and SLOW TURNING are currently on hold due to Covid 19 restrictions.
 RUMI POETRY gatherings are now held on-line.